Celebrating 20 Years of Kids Design Glass

 “We had a great time seeing the art take shape, contributing to the design process, and interacting with all the staff involved in the project.

-Our experience the Kids Design Glass means the world!
+Our experience with Kids Design Glass means the world!
 A lifelong memory was made, with a physical memory to go along with a once-in-a-lifetime experience and provided Irie (and us) with a wonderful memory to last a lifetime!

 This experience made Irie believe in herself more, expanded her possibilities in the art realm, and gave her more confidence in herself and in her art.”